-The classroom dispositions process was developed by faculty and staff using the InTASC standards as a starting point and is facilitated by the SOE Assessment Coordinator.
+The classroom dispositions process was developed by faculty and staff, using the InTASC standards as a starting point, and is facilitated by the SOE Assessment Coordinator.
 The individual indicators further describe the dispositional categories and the expectations for all candidates in the TEP.
 In the fall of 2018, the TEP began assessing students in selected education courses.

-Since then, the process has evolved to include most education courses as well as a student self-assessment survey, which is sent to all declared education majors at the end of each term.
-Self-assessment data is used to gauge the level of understanding students have regarding their own dispositional performance as well as what is expected of them.
-The Assessment Coordinator has also created a dispositions presentation with pre- and post-test to check for understanding and will present that information in any education course, by request of the faculty.
-A full dispositions rubric is now in place and can be accessed in the Assessment Coordinator's office.
+Since then, the process has evolved to include most education courses as well as a student selfassessment survey, which is sent to all declared education majors at the end of each term.
+Selfassessment data is used to gauge the level of understanding students have regarding their own dispositional performance as well as what is expected of them.
+The Assessment Coordinator has also created a dispositions presentation with pre- and post-test to check for understanding and will present that information in any education course, at the request of faculty.

 Around the eighth week of classes, faculty meet to discuss the process and potential concerns about student progress toward meeting the dispositions standards.
 Midpoint dispositions ratings are collected from faculty the following week.
-The Assessment Coordinator then organizes all ratings into one spreadsheet, calculates single-class and multi-class averages for each individual student, and then identifies any students with a 0 in any category and/or a multi-class average below 1.50, for notification.

-The Assessment Coordinator emails notification letters to all applicable students; students are asked to respond to the email with an acknowledgement that they understand the dispositional concern(s) and a plan for how they intend to improve.
+The Assessment Coordinator then organizes all ratings into one spreadsheet, calculates single-class and multi-class averages for each individual student, and then identifies any students with a 0 in any category and/or a multi-class average below 1.50, for notification.Notified students are asked to respond to the email with an acknowledgement that they understand the dispositional concern(s) and a plan for how they intend to improve.

-On Assessment Day, the Assessment Coordinator presents the midpoint dispositional data to faculty for review.
+On Assessment Day each term, the Assessment Coordinator presents the midpoint dispositional data to faculty for review.
 Faculty discuss the concerns they have, brainstorm ideas for helping candidates get back on track, and identify any issues that should be referred to the Teacher Education Council Dispositions Subcommittee for further review.
-The Assessment Coordinator facilitates subcommittee meetings, summarizes the subcommittee's recommendations, and arranges follow-ups with the student through the Plan of Improvement and/or other remediation processes.
+The Assessment Coordinator facilitates subcommittee meetings, summarizes the subcommittee's recommendations, and arranges follow-ups with the student through the Plan for Success and/or other remediation processes.